1995 Russian legislative election

 Legislative elections was held in Russia on 17 December 1995 to elect all 450 seats in the 2nd State Duma of the Russian Federation.

 The anti-government Communist Party won a total of 157 seats, the most deputies of any single bloc in the chamber.
 The pro-government Our Home – Russia came second with 55 seats, with the far-right Liberal Democratic Party of Russia falling to third place with 51.
 As well as the fourth placed Yabloko, only these four parties crossed the 5% threshold to win party-list seats.

 Electoral system

 The election law adopted for the 1995 election was similar to that adopted for the 1993 election, with some minor modifications.
 First, to secure a place on the proportional representation ballot, parties had to have registered with the Ministry of Justice no later than six months before the election, and the number of signatures they had to gather rose from 100,000 to 200,000.
-Second, invalid votes were now included in the calculation of the 5.0 percent threshold.
+Second, invalid votes were now included in the calculation of the 5% threshold.
 Third, on the single-member district ballot, party endorsements of candidates were indicated.